SherG/sherrieg/content/blog/desantis-state-guard/index.md

 * Everyone had a can-do attitude, was welcoming, and wanted to make a difference in the community
 * I learned a lot, including from military veterans.

-You'll come away with a better understanding (and appreciation) of how local, state, regional, and federal entities work together in an emergency to protect citizens.
-And any member of the community can participate in this process.
+You'll come away with a better understanding (and appreciation) of how local, state, regional, and federal entities work together in an emergency to protect citizens -- and of course, you're participating in this process.

-A few quibbles:
+Some quibbles:

 * Military jargon and acronyms made understanding even basic documents difficult.
 * We were supposed to receive military ID cards but somehow the "system" (not our local company) could not figure out how to get this done -- ever.
 I wondered what would be the impact of showing up, in uniform, without state guard ID cards at a joint staging area in an emergency?